-In order to avoid plagiarism, use your own ideas, words, programs, etc. When you do use someone else's material, give credit to the author/artist/originator.
+In order to avoid plagiarism, a student should use his/ her own ideas, words, programs, etc. When students do use someone else's material, give credit to the author/artist/originator.
 There are many ways to give proper credit.
-You may give credit in the text of the paper, or you may do so in a footnote, endnote, or parenthetical citation.
-Check with your instructors as to the method that they prefer.
-Remember that, even though you have given credit to the author and avoided plagiarism, this may not be what your instructor wants.
-He/she may want your own original thinking.
+The student may give credit in the text of the paper, or the student may do so in a footnote, endnote, or parenthetical citation.
+Check with instructors as to the method that they prefer.
+Remember that, even though a student has given credit to the author and avoided plagiarism, this may not be what the student's instructor wants.
+He/she may want the student's own original thinking.